rodrigues/deli/README.md

 ```

 Releases should be configured in your application with [`distillery`](https://hexdocs.pm/distillery).

+You don't need to think about edeliver with deli (unless you want to).
+Deli generates any config needed for edeliver, and adds them to your gitignore by default.
+If you want to maintain a custom version, just remove from .gitignore.

 At the moment, this package exists for reusing among similarly configured apps.
 It might not be flexible enough for your needs yet.